• Skip to primary navigation

 Curry paste comes in many varieties, depending on the region.

-Thai curry paste usually has lemongrass and fish sauce, giving it a tart taste.
+Thai curry paste usually has lemongrass and fish sauce, giving it a tart taste - see a red vs yellow curry comparison for how those ingredients shift color and flavor.

 Indian curry paste includes spices like turmeric, cumin, and coriander, making it richer.